dogeared/dogeared.github.io/_posts/2018-02-03-omnicharge-ftw.md

 driving two external 27" displays in addition to the built-in display.

 The omni 20 usb-c lasted for 1 hour, 45 minutes.
-I'm quite pleased with that result as the conditions that I would normally be using the battery backup in would be much less severe.
+I'm quite pleased with that result as the conditions that I would normally be using the battery backup under would be much less severe.
 My most common use for this will be on a long flight, where I'd have the screen brightness lower than normal and I would not be sharing my screen or driving external displays.